Jermie Dwayne Lynch

-Jermie Dwayne Lynch (born 24 March 1991) is a Jamaican professional footballer who plays as a striker for the V.League 2 club Văn Hiến University.
+Jermie Dwayne Lynch (born 24 March 1991) is a Jamaican professional footballer who plays as a striker for the V.League 2 club Hồ Chí Minh City.
 In 2012 he made his only appearance for the Jamaica national team.

 Early life

-Lynch has Jamaican parents.
-He has been playing football since early childhood.
-He has always been an avid Chelsea fan and supporter.
-He is Christian.
+Born to Jamaican parents, Lynch began playing football at an early age.
+He has been a supporter of Chelsea since childhood.
+He is a Christian.

 Club career

 Lynch began his career with Harbour View.
 In July 2013, Lynch went on trial with El Salvadorian club Luis Ángel Firpo, before signing a loan deal with the club a few days later.

 Lynch signed with USL expansion side Saint Louis FC in March 2015.
 He scored the club's first ever regular-season goal during a match against the Tulsa Roughnecks at ONEOK Field on 2 April 2015.

 On 28 July 2016, Lynch was loaned to the Wilmington Hammerheads of the USL for the remainder of the season, and his contract, after struggling to earn playing time with the first team at Saint Louis FC.
 In his first game at his new club he scored a goal in a 4–1 loss to the Pittsburgh Riverhounds.

 Lynch was released by Saint Louis FC on 9 November 2016.